HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 ![wk3-gridworld-optimal-state-values.png](wk3-gridworld-optimal-state-values.png)

 Unlike the uniform random policy, the optimal policy won't ever choose to bump into the walls, so the bottom row doesn't have negative values.
 As a consequence, the immediate reward of state $A$ is much higher than +10.
+Compare with previous jumpy-gridworld above.

+Also, note the states with values of 16.0 are all equidistant from $A$ in number of moves.

 ![wk3-determining-optimal-policy-diagram.png](wk3-determining-optimal-policy-diagram.png)

 To evaluate the boxed term for a given action, we only need to perform a single step lookahead at the next states and values that follow.
-The branching after the action (below the solid circle) shows captures stochastic transitions to next states.
+The branching after the action (below the solid or action circle) shows stochastic transitions to next states.

 ![wk3-choosing-argmax-a.png](wk3-choosing-argmax-a.png)